 Preston Sturges simultaneously lampoons and embraces Hollywood in his comedy masterpiece Sullivan’s Travels (1941).

-A very low-key Joel McCrea play John Sullivan, a popular Hollywood director of lowbrow hits like Ants in Your Pants of 1939 who decides to make a serious film about social strife and human suffering called O Brother, Where Art Thou and hits the road as a hobo to research the film.
+A very low-key Joel McCrea play John Sullivan, a popular Hollywood director of lowbrow hits like Ants in Your Pants of 1939 who decides to make a serious film about social strife and human suffering called O Brother, Where Art Thou (a title later borrowed by the Coen Bros. in tribute to Sturges) and hits the road as a hobo to research the film.

 It was added to the National Film Registry in 1990.

 Criterion presents the supplements featured on the special edition Blu-ray, including a documentary on Sturges and video essay.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.

 On DVD from Universal and special edition Blu-ray and DVD from Criterion Collection.
 The latter includes commentary by filmmakers and fans Noah Baumbach, Christopher Guest, and Michael McKean, the documentary feature Preston Sturges: The Rise and Fall of an American Dreamer originally made for the PBS showcase American Masters, a video essay by film critic David Cairns featuring filmmaker Bill Forsyth, an interview with Sturges’ widow Sandy Sturges from 2001, and audio interviews with Sturges (one by Hedda Hopper).